Quansight-Labs/quansight-labs-site/posts/2021/01/packaging_painpoints_in_2021.md

     - I'd like a way to have "safe" (e.g., pure Python) packages so you can confidently mix them. `+100`
     - The pip dependency resolver is not great yet and it also ends up with conflicts with conda.

 _RG: True.
-For doing serious scientific computing, data science and ML type work, you often need the combination.
-Using `conda` for the core libraries, and filling in the gaps with `pip` for packages that are not packaged for conda or installing things from source._
+For doing serious scientific computing, data science and ML type work, you often need the combination, using `conda` for the core libraries, and filling in the gaps with `pip` for packages that are not packaged for conda or installing things from source._

 ## topic 4: There's always good news too